algowars/algowars/backend/README.md

 # Algowars Backend

 ## Introduction
 Algowars backend application was built with scaling in mind.
 This repo attempts to represent many common patterns used in building nestjs applications.
+This backend is based off of this repository: [https://github.com/kyhsa93/nestjs-rest-cqrs-example](https://github.com/kyhsa93/nestjs-rest-cqrs-example)

 ## Table of Contents: